Building and communicating effective benefits strategies for Generation X.

 The Gen X Profile

-Born between 1965 and 1980, Gen Xers are sandwiched between the Baby Boomers and the Millennials.
+Born between 1965 and 1980, Gen Xers are set between the Baby Boomers and the Millennials.
 Generation X is sometimes thought of as “The Forgotten Generation.”
 However, they cannot be overlooked.
-Ranging today in their late 30s to early 50s, Generation X is the second largest employment group in the nation.
-In fact, they make up one-third (33%) of the entire U.S. labor force.
+Ranging today in their late 30s to early 50s, Generation X is the second largest employment group in the nation, known for an entrepreneurial mindset and work hard, play hard way of life.

-While they can be characterized as loyal, Gen Xers are less committed to a single employer than Boomers; they are also willing to change jobs to advance their careers.
-They want roles in which they have the opportunity to learn, and are more likely to stay with a career that offers growth.
+While they can be characterized as loyal, Gen Xers are less committed to a single employer than Boomers.
+They are also willing to change jobs to advance their careers, and want roles where they have the opportunity to learn, and are more likely to stay if there is room to grow.

 Gen X is unique among their professional counterparts in that many are caring for older parents while also raising children in the home.
-Their family demands are very dynamic and they need flexibility.
+Their family demands are complex and they need flexibility.

 Socially, Gen Xers bridge the gap between the more traditional preferences of the Boomers and the tech-oriented Generation Y (Millennials).
 Keep in mind that during the 70s, 80s and early 90s, Gen Xers grew up with television and video games.
 However, many were in college or in the early stages of their careers when the internet and personal computers really took off.
 They’re comfortable with both face-to-face communications and less personal interaction like email and texting.